These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

 If you are a new or competing supplement applicant, you must enter ZIP codes in the Service Area Zip Codes field on Form 5B for service delivery sites and administrative/service delivery sites.
 You can enter up to five ZIP codes at a time.
 Once you select the Save Zip Codes button, the five ZIP codes will be saved to the page and you can add more.
 This process can be repeated as many times as necessary.
+Make certain that you include all ZIP codes that you project to serve.

 If you are a competing continuation applicant, we pre-populate and lock all data on Form 5B.
 However, per Chapter 3: Needs Assessment of the Health Center Program Compliance Manual, you must review your service area each year.
 You must compare the ZIP codes in your scope on Form 5B: Service Sites with patient origin data reported by ZIP code in UDS.
 You should request a scope adjustment, if necessary, to update your Form 5B service area ZIP codes, based on where patients live.
 (See Demonstrating Compliance in Chapter 3 of the Compliance Manual.)
 If your SAC application is already underway when your change in scope request is approved, you can update Form 5B: Service Sites by selecting the Refresh from Scope button on the application form.